 The tool that will make your room look more like a music studio is more affordable than you think.
-You still won’t have to sacrifice on quality and features as they are made by top brands in the music industry.
+You still won’t have to sacrifice on quality and features because all keyboard below are made by top brands in the music industry.
 (Novation, Arturia, Alesis, and M-audio!)

 What to look for before you buy one?

-Keys count, action-type of the keys and most importantly to integrate with your daw software.
+Keys count, action-type of the keys and most importantly to integrate with your DAW software.
 For our budget, our choices stay at 25 keys and one with 32.
-Action type we will go with “synth-action” which is the most common on MIDI keyboards.
-In addition, many models come with a daw for free.
-Most of the packages out there offer virtual instruments/plug-ins to start making music from day one.
+Action type we will go with “synth-action” which is the most common on MIDI keyboards; along with semi-weighted for bigger key-count models.

 Novation Launchkey Mini 25-Note MK2

 Amazingly this small tool has a pretty good range of features.
-Except for the 25 synth-action keys, 8 dedicated knobs, and control buttons, it offers 16 velocity sensitive multicolor launch-pads.
-It lacks a proper pitch and mod wheel but Launchkey mini mk2 is an extremely compact tool.
+Except for the 25 synth-action keys, eight dedicated knobs, and control buttons, it offers 16 velocity sensitive multicolor launch-pads.
+It lacks a proper pitch and mod wheel, but Launchkey mini mk2 is an extremely compact tool.

-This 25-key keyboard features 8 velocity pads with a nice “spacey” blue LED illumination and 4 assignable pots and buttons.
+This 25-key keyboard features eight velocity pads with a nice “spacey” blue LED illumination and four assignable pots and buttons.
 Pitch bend and modulation wheel are not missing here.
 It comes with Ableton Live Lite, SONiVOX Twist and AIR Music Tech Xpand!2.

 Arturia Minilab MKII 25

-This tiny and totally white tool offers more than it looks and the included software makes it another excellent value-for-money purchase.
-The 2 banks of 8 velocities sensitive RGB backlit performance pads and the 16 full-size rotary encoders make it a hard to resist tool.
+This tiny and white tool offers more than it looks and the included software makes it another excellent value-for-money purchase.
+The two banks of 8 velocities sensitive RGB backlit performance pads and the 16 full-size rotary encoders make it a hard to resist tool.

 M-Audio Axiom AIR Mini 32

 The only 32 key-count keyboard controller you will probably find in the market around our budget.
-You will find 8 velocity-sensitive trigger pads and 8 assignable knobs.
+You will find eight velocity-sensitive trigger pads and eight assignable knobs.
 It also includes Ableton Live Lite.

 Approximately money spent = under $100